abdennouraissaoui/CrossCoinMapping/README.md

 # Step 1: Prepare Your Data
 Place your Datasets folder in App/.
 ## Step 2: Run the Similarity Calculation
-To compute the similarity metrics for token pairs
+To compute the similarity metrics, open the Jupyter notebooks located in the `APP/` folder.
+You can do this by running:
 1. Cross
 ## Step 3: View the Results
 After the script completes, visualizations for token pairs that meet the similarity threshold will be saved in the visualizations/ folder.
 The similarity metrics will also be saved in a CSV file .